bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 I&apos;m like, so it&apos;s not even being shown something else canceling it out.
-And I can start to follow this path here and see what&apos;s canceling it out.
+And I can start to follow this path here and see what&apos;s canceling it out.</p>

-You&apos;ll see here all the different colors in bubble, so fonts and font types.
+<p>You&apos;ll see here all the different colors in bubble, so fonts and font
+types.
 I might like some of the background colors.
 Lots of cool stuff you can do within an inspector.
-Council, this is going to be where I&apos;m processing the JavaScript, seeing what&apos;s work, what&apos;s not working.
+Council, this is going to be where I&apos;m processing the JavaScript, seeing what&apos;s work, what&apos;s not working.</p>

-And then these other ones get into much more complex web management and server management, system management, things like that.
+<p>And then these other ones get into much more complex web management and
+server management, system management, things like that.
 So depending on which browsers you want to download, you can then inspect and read a little bit about the developer tools.
 You might have to turn some of them on, but essentially, this is just a page of link dumps and you can go on the PDF and jump right to them.
-Before we close out this lesson, I just want to mention two more tools that you might end up using for server website management.
+Before we close out this lesson, I just want to mention two more tools that you might end up using for server website management.</p>

-The first one is SFTP.
+<p>The first one is SFTP.
 It&apos;s similar to our file transfer protocol, but it adds a security cell, the SSH, to it.
 Essentially, we&apos;re already using GitHub desktop to do this service, but GitHub desktop is very limited.
 I use FileZilla in my web development, and these tools, what they do is they manage moving files from my desktop onto a server, a proper server.
-So GitHub desktop alone only works with GitHub.
+So GitHub desktop alone only works with GitHub.</p>

-And more importantly, it&apos;s sort of limited in being able to view file structures and where they&apos;re located and kind of rearranging file structures.
+<p>And more importantly, it&apos;s sort of limited in being able to view file
+structures and where they&apos;re located and kind of rearranging file structures.</p>

-So I have to do all that on my desktop before GitHub desktop can really see that.
+<p>So I have to do all that on my desktop before GitHub desktop can really see that.
 With FileZilla, I can actually see the file structure on the server.
 I can move things around and transfer them back and forth between my computer and the server.
 Finally, the secure shell.
 So just a straight SSH.
-I use PuTTY.
+I use PuTTY.</p>

-This is a tool for actually managing the server software itself.
+<p>This is a tool for actually managing the server software itself.
 So I might put a PHP file onto the server.
-But here, if I want to actually get the server so that it&apos;s running code, or more importantly, the security logins, structures, user management, things like that.
+But here, if I want to actually get the server so that it&apos;s running code, or more importantly, the security logins, structures, user management, things like that.</p>

-That&apos;s going to be engaging the server on a different level than just moving files back and forth.
+<p>That&apos;s going to be engaging the server on a different level than just
+moving files back and forth.
 So that&apos;s going to be your SSH shell.
 All right, that is lesson two of module one.
 Keep going.
-You&apos;re about to have your first website live.
+You&apos;re about to have your first website live.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-9">1.9 Browsers and Web Addresses -- Part 1 (11:46)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Welcome to Module 1, Lesson 3.
+<p>Welcome to Module 1, Lesson 3.
 In this lesson, we&apos;re going to learn about browsers, how they work, and web addresses.
 We&apos;re going to start with the fundamental question, what is the web?
-When we use terms like Cloud computing or social media, it brings to mind certain aspects about the Internet that might not be true.
+When we use terms like Cloud computing or social media, it brings to mind certain aspects about the Internet that might not be true.</p>

-We&apos;re going to start with the basics.
+<p>We&apos;re going to start with the basics.
 When you think of the web, you want to contrast it with traditional software, so specifically something like Microsoft Word or a video editing tool.
 These are going to be coded in C+, C, C Sharp, Java, Python, Visual Basic, etc.